 Obfuscator: A type of malware that hides its code and purpose, making it more difficult for security software to detect or remove.

 Ransomware: A type of malware that encrypts your files or makes other modifications that can prevent you from using your device.
-It then displays a ransom note which states you must pay money, complete surveys, or perform other actions before you can use your device again.
+It then displays a ransom note that states you must pay money or perform other actions before you can use your device again.
 See more information about ransomware.

 Rogue security software: Malware that pretends to be security software but doesn't provide any protection.
 This type of malware usually displays alerts about nonexistent threats on your device.
 It also tries to convince you to pay for its services.